Isophote curves on spacelike surfaces in Lorentz-Minkowski space E31: The Axis Of An Isophote Curve

 \section{The Axis Of An Isophote Curve}

 In this section, we will obtain the axis (the fixed vector) of an isophote curve through its Darboux frame.
-Let $M$ be a regular spacelike surface and $ \alpha :I\subset \mathbb{R} \longrightarrow M$ be a unit speed isophote curve which is also spacelike.
-Then, from definition of the isophote curve
+Let $M$ be a regular spacelike surface and $ \alpha :I\subset \mathbb{R} \longrightarrow M$ be a unit speed isophote curve.
+From definition of the isophote curve